A320 North of Woking improvements

 The local plan recognises that new housing is needed to meet demand, and it's important that the A320 as the key link road between the M25 and communities like Woking, Ottershaw and Chertsey is able to cope with increased numbers of vehicles.

-It's also important to improve access to St Peter's Hospital using all modes of transport - but in particular emergency vehicles, to support economic growth and to minimise disruption from roadworks.
+It's also important to improve access to St Peter's Hospital using all modes of transport, but in particular emergency vehicles, to support economic growth and to minimise disruption from roadworks.

 When will construction start and how long will it last?

-The main construction works are currently being planned.
-We will post further updates on this web page before the works start, explaining when the works will take place, and any expected road closures.
+Preparation works started in autumn 2022, and have included surveys and utility works.
+We expect the main construction works to commence later this year.
+These works are still being planned, we will post further updates on this web page before the works start, explaining when the works will take place, and any expected road closures.

 Why is the traffic forecast only until 2030?